hyungmogu/ctci/README.md

 1. Walked through second topic of 'Build a Social Network With Flask' course in Team Treehouse for Python Web Tech Degree

 ### March 23rd, 2019
-1. Finished [''Work Log with a Database'](https://github.com/hyungmogu/THPWD04-Work-Log-with-a-Database) project for Team Treehouse's Python Web Tech Degree
+1. Finished ['Work Log with a Database'](https://github.com/hyungmogu/THPWD04-Work-Log-with-a-Database) project for Team Treehouse's Python Web Tech Degree
 2. Finished 'Flask Basics' course in Team Treehouse for Python Web Tech Degree
 3. Walked through first topic of 'Build a Social Network with Flask' course in Team Treehouse for Python Web Tech Degree